-Being a member of far too many Disney Facebook groups, I often see members ask if Disney’s Art Of Animation resort is worth considering for their Disney vacation.
-With the cost being a little higher than other Disney Value Resorts, it causes a lot of discussion with surrounding questions often including “how does it compare to Disney’s Pop Century Resort (that’s just across the bridge)?
+Being a member of far too many Disney Facebook groups (who isn’t?), I often see members ask if Disney’s Art Of Animation resort is worth considering for their Disney vacation.
+With the cost being a little higher than other Disney Value Resorts, it causes a lot of discussion with surrounding questions often including “how does it compare to Disney’s Pop Century Resort (that’s just across the bridge btw)?

-Having stayed at the Art Of Animation Resort twice now, I thought I had a little more knowledge to be able to share a more in depth review, which will hopefully make your decision a little easier when it comes to planning.
+Having stayed at the *Art Of Animation Resort twice now, I thought I had a little more knowledge to be able to share a more in depth review (clearly tooting my own trumpet there right?), which will hopefully make your decision a little easier when it comes to planning.

 So, if you are in the process of planning your first or 100th Disney World getaway (I’m jealous either way) I hope this little post comes in handy.